jsejcksn/kap-gfycat/readme.md

 ## Usage

-In the editor, after recording, select `GIF`, and then `Share on GIPHY`.
+In the editor, after recording, select `GIF`, and then `Share on gfycat`.